idbentley/lighthouse-lectures/flex-w11d2-full-w5d2-database-design/README.md

 ### Naming Conventions

-### Primary Key

-- A way of uniquely identifying a particular record within a table
-- Must be unique (within the table) and can never be null
-- The usual data type is auto-incrementing integer (`INTEGER` or `BIGINT`)
-- A Primary Key stored in another table is known as a `Foreign Key`
-- The Primary Key and Foreign Key **MUST** be the same data type

-### Naming Conventions

 - Table and field names are written in `snake_case`
 - Table names are always pluralized
 - The primary key for each table will simply be called `id`